Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

 John Rampton- Due.com: “There are many apps now available that let you start incrementally saving specific amounts that automatically get pulled out each week or month and put into a retirement, savings, or investment account.
 Rather than spend $20 a week on coffee or some other insignificant expense, take that money and put aside so you pretend like you don’t have it and then watch it grow!”

 Money Goal 11: Live on a budget

-Budgets get a bad rap, but they are the pinnacle of financial success.
-You’ve got to manage what you currently have or you’ll always be broke.
+Budgets get a bad rap but are the pinnacle of financial success.
+You must manage what you currently have, or you’ll always be broke.

-Create a budget and then stick to it, and you’ll start seeing results.
-If you have tried and failed before, check out my hot off the press course on budgeting.
-It goes through the step-by-step process of how to create a values-based budget that allows you to spend heavily on things that matter to you and cut out all the other crap.
+Create a budget, stick to it, and you’ll see results.
+If you have previously tried and failed, check out my hot-off-the-press course on budgeting.
+It goes through the step-by-step process of creating a values-based budget that allows you to spend heavily on things that matter to you and cut out all the other crap.

 What the pros say:

 Gary Weiner, SuperSavingTips.com – “If you don’t have a budget, make one.
 And if you do have one, live within it.”

 Jen Hemphill, Her Money Matters – “Create a dream budget with a dream income and the expenses you’d have for the lifestyle you’re striving for.”

 Money Goal 12: Pay yourself first

 Paying yourself first means prioritizing what matters most to you.
 It’s saving for retirement before paying your bills.
 Remember that you may need the money right now, but you’ll need it even more later.
 Prioritize your financial life first.